babel/website/_posts/2017-11-03-nearing-the-7.0-release.md

 What's better than add new docs/messages/having you decide what babel preset to use?
 If it was done for you, automatically.

-Even though the amount of work that goes into maintaining the lists of data is humogous (again why we need help), it solves multiple issues: making sure users are up to date with the spec, less configuration/package confusion, an easier upgrade path, and less issues about what is what.
+Even though the amount of work that goes into maintaining the lists of data is humongous (again why we need help), it solves multiple issues: making sure users are up to date with the spec, less configuration/package confusion, an easier upgrade path, and less issues about what is what.

 ### Not removing the Stage presets (babel-preset-stage-x)